-This month, artist, designer, and writer Jessica Helfand joins Caltech as the Winter 2020 artist-in-residence in the Division of the Humanities and Social Sciences' Caltech-Huntington Program in Visual Culture, which is administered jointly by the division and The Huntington Library, Art Museum, and Botanical Gardens.
+This month, artist, designer, and writer Jessica Helfand joins Caltech as the Winter 2020 artist-in-residence in the Division of the Humanities and Social Sciences' Caltech-Huntington Program in Visual Culture, which is administered jointly by the division and The Huntington Library, Art Museum, and Botanical Gardens and was established in 2018 with a grant from The Andrew W. Mellon Foundation.
 Helfand is a former contributing editor and columnist for Print, Eye and Communications Arts magazines, and founding editor of the website Design Observer.
 She taught at Yale for two decades and has held artist residencies at the American Academy in Rome and the Bogliasco Foundation, among others.
 Her most recent book, Face: A Visual Odyssey, was published by MIT Press last fall.
 On January 16, Helfand will take part in a noontime talk with Bren Professor of Psychology, Neuroscience, and Biology Ralph Adolphs on the theme of the "face."

 What appealed to you about this artist-in-residence opportunity?